d1b1/node-braque/README.md

 5. Code assists.
 Looking for a way to generate local docs files to speed up development.
 6. Review the way the code handles APIs that expect query values.
 7. Swagger Route file generator.
+8. Add docs for the 'file' parameter type.
+9. Add better output for params.
+10. Fix the GET method to allow the auto addition of URL query values when the path includes existing query values.
+Makes it easier to package GET calls.
+11. Adding the Formagg.io Cheese API route file.
+12. Add a sample site to outline documentation and usage and promote the abstraction and the artist.

 ### Route file format
 The route file provides the glue for any API abstraction.
 It tells braque about the endpoint infomation, protocal